3-manifolds/SnapPy/doc-source/installing.rst

 normal, just hit return to continue.
 There should also now be a command "SnapPy" which does the same thing.

+Note: You need to have Python 2.6 or 2.7 to install SnapPy 1.4.0 or newer; if instead you have Python 2.5 the above instructions will install 1.3.12 instead.

 Generic Unix